mHooshdar/campaign-overview/README.md

 ## Deploy on Vercel

-This project is deployed on `vercel url` with vercel deployment
+This project is deployed on `https://campaign-overview.vercel.app/` with vercel deployment

 If you have any further questions or feedback, don't hesitate to contact me